joshbegley/nyt-latest/README.md

 `The Spurs sit fifth in the Western Conference at 9-4.`\
 https://nytimes.com/athletic/6818356/2025/11/18/spurs-stephon-castle-out-1-2-weeks-hip-flexor-strain/

-**JD Vance, Not That One, Gets 2 Years in Prison for Threatening the Vice President**\
+**J.D.
+Vance, Not That One, Gets 2 Years in Prison for Threatening the Vice President**\
 `James Donald Vance Jr., of Grand Rapids, Mich., had also threatened President Trump, according to a criminal complaint.`\
 https://nytimes.com/2025/11/18/us/jd-vance-threats-michigan.html